0xAX/linux-insides/Misc/contribute.md

 dgap_sindex().
 Let's use already defined function instead of writing custom.
 ```

 And the `Sign-off-by` line in the end of the commit message.
 Note that each line of a commit message must no be longer than `80` symbols and commit message must describe your changes in details.
-Do not just write a commit message like: `Custom function removed`, you need to describe what are yowhat you are did and why.
+Do not just write a commit message like: `Custom function removed`, you need to describe what you did and why.
 The patch reviewers must know what they review.
 Besides this commit messages in this view are very helpful.
 Each time when we can't understand something, we can use [git blame](http://git-scm.com/docs/git-blame) to read description of changes.

-After we have commited changes time to generate patch.
+After we have committed changes time to generate patch.
 We can do it with the `format-patch` command:

 ```
 $ git format-patch master